Blacksocks/se302/TP_STM32/README.md

 Clicking the button set intensity at 1% or 100% (almost alternate)
 Pressing the button makes the intensity slowly increasing until maximum, then decreasing, ...

+This approach is not very clean because interrupts are long.
+In this example, handlers are pretty short so it's not a problem but it's not a great habit.
+Therefore, I used ChibiOS events.
+Pressing, clicking or releasing the button throw an event.
+A thread then call related handler.

 ## TCP / IP

 To have IP address of our domain: